fec-apricot/e-commerce/README.md

   - This file takes in a single detail and the detail object that is needed to be sent as a GET request in           WriteReview.jsx.
   - It renders five buttons for a single detail with a scale being different for a specific detail.

-### -Stars
+### - Stars

 #### Stars.jsx
 #### The stars module requires four props be passed to it. (ratings, size, interactive, cb)
--The ratings prop should be an object that has keys 1 through 5 representing review star ratings, and each keys value should be a number in a string, representing the number of reviews that gave a 'key' star rating.
+- The ratings prop should be an object that has keys 1 through 5 representing review star ratings, and each keys value should be a number in a string, representing the number of reviews that gave a 'key' star rating.
 The

--The size prop is a number to adjust the size of the stars module.
+- The size prop is a number to adjust the size of the stars module.

--The interactive prop is a true or false value which determines which mode the stars module will render in.
+- The interactive prop is a true or false value which determines which mode the stars module will render in.
 Pass in false will cause the stars module to render the non-interactive mode which displays the average star rating based on the ratings object.
 Passing in true renders the star module in an interactive mode which allows the user to click on the stars to set their rating during the review process.
 The interactive mode also has hover effects that highlight the stars when the cursor hovers over them.

--The cb prop should be a basic callback function that has a useState set function in it.
+- The cb prop should be a basic callback function that has a useState set function in it.
 The stars module will trigger this function and update the state whenever a user clicks on the star.
 The useState will be updated with a number representing the users chosen star rating for the review.
 #### example callback: (num) => { setUserRating(num); }